Serviceful

 9c.
 Financial Services

-Market today: BFSI is the largest AI-buying vertical at ~19.6% of global AI spend.
+Market today: FS AI spend ~$75B (est.), on track for $97B by 2027 (up from $35B in 2023, IDC) — the largest AI-buying vertical at ~19.6% of global AI spend.
 Concrete budgets — BofA has earmarked ~$4B of its $13B tech budget for AI, JPM ~$2B of $18B; 83% of FS firms are increasing AI spend in 2026 (44% by >10%).
 68% of hedge funds already use AI; robo-advisors manage $1.2T+ AUM.

 OpenAIAnthropicGoogle